mahynski/pychemauth/README.md

 # Citation
 Refer to the CITATION.cff file for information regarding the citation of this repository.
 Also see the [documentation](https://pychemauth.readthedocs.io/en/latest/citation.html) for more details.

+The logo was designed using Google Gemini with the prompt "Design a logo concept for PyChemAuth" on Nov.
+8, 2024.

 # Contact information
 * Nathan A. Mahynski, Material Measurement Laboratory, Chemical Sciences Division, Chemical Informatics Group.
 Contact: nathan.mahynski@nist.gov